-The film series marks its thirty-third year this season.
+The film series marks its thirty-fourth year this season.
 All films are shown free of charge in Wolfensohn Hall and are open to the Institute Community.
 The series intends to offer the opportunity to hear from the producers, creators, and curators of film.

-A FILM SERIES CURATED BY THE SCHOOL OF SOCIAL SCIENCE AND THE SCHOOL OF HISTORICAL STUDIES
+A FILM SERIES CURATED BY THE SCHOOL OF SOCIAL SCIENCE

-Wednesday, October 18, 4 PM - Wolfensohn Hall
+Tuesday, October 9, 4 PM - Wolfensohn Hall

 Films will be listed as they are scheduled.
 Please send your suggestions to:

 These events are free and open to the Institute community.
 Please note that food is not allowed in Wolfensohn Hall.